technofocus-pte/datasecpurviwregionaldepth/Lab Guides/Lab 1/Lab 1 – Assigning Compliance Roles and exploring Microsoft Purview portal.md

 ## Objective:

-In this lab we create users and assign them appropriate roles, teams, and groups in the Office 365 admin center to represent an organisation—Contoso.
+In this lab we create users and assign them appropriate roles, teams, and groups in the Microsoft 365 admin center to represent an organisation—Contoso.

 We also assign the following to the Users: